0xblackbird/cth/README.md

-# Hash Cracker
+# Crack The Hash
-A powerfull hash cracker written in python3!
+Ultra fast hashcracking tool written in Python3

-# Update [v1.8]
+# Update [v2.0]
-- Colors are updated
+- Renamed the tool
+- Added 3 new flags! (-o/-output, -oJ/-output-json, -i/-interactive)
+- Added 2 new hashtypes!
+(BLAKE2s, BLAKE2b)
+- Added a pretty banner hash been added!
+- Added interactive mode!
+- You can now output the results in 2 formats, plain text and/or JSON!

 # Description
 A powerfull hash cracker that is written in python3!
 The cracker currently supports only a limited amount of hash types (more hash types will eventually follow!).
 The cracking speed depends on your hardware or on the wordlist, you can choose.
 I hope you enjoy it!
 Feedback on the tool is appreciated!
 Also, feel free to contribute and make a pull request!
 That's why I choosed for Open Source :)!